-This Vegan Lentil Butternut Squash Soup is one of my favourite pantry & freezer recipes for using up what you have on hand in a pinch.
+This Butternut Squash Lentil Soup is one of my favourite vegan pantry & freezer recipe for using up what you have on hand in a pinch.
+It is also made in one pot and only takes 30 minutes to prepare.

-This vegan lentil soup with sweet butternut squash and cauliflower is definitely one of my new go-to recipes because it’s hearty, satisfying and uses up a LOT of the bits of random ingredients I’ve got on hand.
+This butternut squash lentil soup is definitely one of my new go-to recipes because it’s hearty, satisfying and uses up a LOT of the bits of random ingredients I’ve got on hand.
+Here are a few more reasons why we are loving this recipe right now!

 Cauliflower – This recipe is a great way to sneak in lots of extra veggies and no one will even taste the cauliflower.